 We have employees located throughout the globe.
-As of December 31, 2023, CECO had approximately 1,200 employees, across nine countries.
-Of our US employees, 131 are unionized in our Pennsylvania, Tennessee and North Carolina facilities.
-Outside the United States, we enter into employment contracts and agreements in those countries in which such relationships are mandatory or customary.
+CECO has approximately 1,600 employees, across 10 countries.
+Of our United States employees, 190 are unionized in our Pennsylvania, Tennessee, North Carolina and Ohio facilities.
+Outside the United States, we enter into employment contracts and/or agreements in those countries where such relationships are mandatory or customary.
 The provisions of these agreements correspond in each case with the required or customary terms in the subject jurisdiction.
 We have historically maintained good employee relations and have successfully concluded all of our recent negotiations without a work stoppage.
 However, we cannot predict the outcome of future contract negotiations.

 Our strong employee base, along with our uncompromising commitment to our values of customer first, accountability, relentless execution, respect, integrity and teamwork, provide the foundation of our company's success.
 Employee safety and managing the risks associated with our workplace, is of paramount importance to CECO.
 We believe that all injuries, occupational illnesses and incidents are preventable, and we are committed to operating with a zero-incident culture.
 Through our environmental, health and safety program we implement policies and training programs, as well as perform self-audits, to ensure our colleagues leave the workplace safely every day.
 To better understand employee safety at the site level, we have safety committees and safety scorecards to share best practices between sites.
 CECO's foundational commitment to safety is demonstrated by our world-class recordable and loss time rates.
 We currently share scorecard information monthly with our team members to foster visibility, accountability and commitment across our workplace, communicating and celebrating successful results across the enterprise.
 In addition to lagging indicators, such as injury performance, the scorecards highlight leading indicators such as safety observations and near-misses, as well as other proactive actions taken at each site to ensure worker safety.
-For the year ended December 31, 2023, CECO's domestic Total Recordable Incident Rate ("TRIR") was 1.5% as compared to our benchmark industry average TRIR of 4.3%.
+For the year ended December 31, 2024, CECO's domestic Total Recordable Incident Rate ("TRIR") was 1.2% as compared to our benchmark industry average TRIR of 4.3%.